osbuild/osbuild.github.io/docs/user-guide/01-blueprint-reference.md

 describes customizations of an image the <Highlight colorVar="hosted">🟤&nbsp;hosted</Highlight> service should be building.
 Not all customizations are supported in the API but those existing, are highlighted here with a
 <Highlight colorVar="hosted">🟤&nbsp;hosted</Highlight> label.

+Additionally, there is <Highlight colorVar="bootc">🟣&nbsp;bootc</Highlight> which is supposed to be used from within podman desktop.

 > An important thing to note is that these customizations are not applicable to all image types. `osbuild-composer` currently has no good validation or warning system in place to tell you if a customization in your blueprint is not supported for the image type you're building.
 The customization may be silently dropped.